SING WITH US

 What are the performance and traveling opportunities?

 The Phoenix Boys Choir performs regularly across the Greater Phoenix region.
-The Choir has also performed at many national and international venues.
+PBC choristers have also performed at many national and international venues.
 PBC embarks on an annual tour in the summer.
-In the past, we’ve gone to Australia, China, Spain, Germany, France, The United Kingdom, Japan, Poland, Czech Republic, Canada and many other countries!
+In the past, we’ve gone to Australia, China, Spain, Germany, France, the United Kingdom, Japan, Poland, Czech Republic, Canada and many other countries!

 Herbert Washington, Artistic Director